-Waqrapukara in Quechua means “Horn Shaped Fortress”.
-It is a hidden treasure in Southern Cusco.
+Waqrapukara Acomayo Cusco is a hidden treasure in Southern Cusco.
 This secluded archaeological site is perfect for those wanting to explore something historic on off the beaten track.

 Not so long ago, La Republica, a renowned newspaper in Peru, interviewed the archaeologist, Miguel Cornejo.
 He was studying about this mysterious fortress.
 Miguel Cornejo said, “Waqrapukara is an Inca sanctuary of the first order that denotes immense political and religious power, as-yet undeciphered.”

-As a lesser known attraction, we have dedicated guides on this tour.
+As this is a lesser known attraction, we have dedicated guides on this tour.
 They are locals, with an extensive knowledge about history and culture.